 Enjoy the perks of being single and happy.
 Expand your mind, open your heart and notice the presence of love wherever you may be in the world.

-Niki Payne is a writer, speaker and certified hypnotherapist.
+Niki Payne is a freelance writer and certified hypnotherapist passionate about personal development and healthy relationships.
 She helps entrepreneurial singles achieve personal success using a proven 10-step Dream Coach® process.
 Contact Niki at www.nikipayne.com.